gesslar/BeDocs/doc/actions.md

 The second array is an array of strings that define the contract for each action, in the same order as the first array.
-Contracts are expressed as YAML strings, and define the expected input and output from the corresponding action.
+Contracts are expressed as YAML strings, and define the expected input or output from the corresponding action.

 Each node in the contract is a key-value pair, where the key is the name of the